Alternative Versioning

 Motivation

-After over a decade of using and maintaining open source, I’ve come to believe SerVer made everybody terrified of new Major version.
+After over a decade of using and maintaining open source, I’ve come to believe SerVer made everybody terrified of new Major versions._

-In one hand, most libraries users lock their dependencies manager to the latest minor version.
-So the latest released right before the next major.
+In one hand, most libraries users lock their dependencies manager to the latest minor version (ie: the latest released right before the next major).

-On the other hand, most maintainer are hesitant to tag a major version because they know it partitions the community.
+On the other hand, most maintainer are hesitant to tag a major version because it will partition the community.

 In the wild, many projects are actually versioned with AltVer without naming it.
-The maintainers often balance the pro and cons and choose to add something that someone else would consider “a breaking change” into a minor or patch version.
+Maintainers often balance the pro and cons for each changes and might introduce “a breaking change” in a minor (or patch) version.

-When I discovered SemVer, I thought this was very scientific and it’s obvious to everyone what a breaking change is and how it’s completely different from a bug fix.
+When I discovered SemVer, I thought this was very scientific and everyone always agrees on what a breaking change is.
 Unfortunately, it’s a lot more subtle than that.

 Example